Fourier dimension of imaginary Gaussian multiplicative chaos: Introduction

-whenever the limit exists (typically in probability in the space of Radon measures).
-In the present setting, the limit yields a non-trivial random measure for $|\gamma|<\sqrt2$, the so-called subcritical phase.
-Moreover, it is almost surely supported on a set of Hausdorff dimension $1-\gamma^2/2$.
-For $|\gamma|\ge\sqrt2$, the limit degenerates (one obtains the zero measure) and a different renormalization is needed, see for instance \cite{kahane85} and the references therein.\\
+For real $\gamma$ with $|\gamma|<\sqrt2$, this limit exists in probability for the weak topology of measures and is independent of the choice of mollifier; see for instance \cite{berestycki17}, and \cite{SHAMOV16} for a general uniqueness and convergence theorem.
+The limit is a non-trivial random measure, denoted by $\mathrm M_\gamma$.
+It is carried by a set of Hausdorff dimension $1-\gamma^2/2$, while its finer local behavior is multifractal \cite{rhodesvargas14,bertacco23}.
+For $|\gamma|\ge \sqrt2$, the renormalization in \eqref{gmc} degenerates and different procedures are needed, see for instance \cite{lacoin24} for the critical case and \cite{bertaccohairer25} for the supercritical case.

-One may further generalize the construction to complex parameters $\gamma=\alpha+\ii\beta\in\C$.
-The range of parameters for which it is non-trivial, in the one-dimensional setting considered here, is given by the subcritical domain

-A detailed discussion in the general case can be found in \cite{lacoin22subchaos}.
-In particular, $\mathcal D$ contains purely imaginary parameters $\gamma=\ii\beta$ with $|\beta|<1$.
-In this regime, the limit